dsccommunity/ActiveDirectoryDsc/Tests/README.md

    ```powershell
    C:\Windows\System32\SysPrep\sysprep.exe /quiet /generalize /oobe /shutdown
    ```
-1. Create the folder where we store the exported image. _This folder can_ _be located anywhere._
+1. Create the folder where we will store the exported image. _This folder can_ _be located anywhere._
    ```powershell
    $templatesPath = 'C:\Hyper-V\Templates'